Autonomous Centre of Edinburgh

 The Autonomous Centre of Edinburgh, also known as ACE, is an infoshop and autonomous social centre in Edinburgh, Scotland.
 It was founded in 1997, although it follows on from previous groups.

-Antecedents
+History

 ACE formed out of the Edinburgh Unemployed Workers Centre of the 1980s, which was originally a non-partisan council office, which later split from the council when it became increasingly politicised due to the struggles of the period such as resistance to the poll tax.
 Glaswegian writer James Kelman gave a speech at the opening of the Edinburgh Unemployed Workers Centre which is featured in Kelman's book And the Judges said.
 Kelman has publicly expressed support for ACE.

 Setting up

 In a flyer circulated in 1996, ACE stated the following aims for the project: